Chirag-ahir/SFC-Preparation/README.md

 How many duplicate rules we can create on object ?<br>
 You can use up to five active duplicate rules per object.

+How many fields we can track of object using field history tracking?<br>
+20

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>